Coderch&Malavia

 Joan Coderch was born in 1959 in Castellar del Vallés, Barcelona, he graduated from Barcelona’s Faculty of Fine Art in 1984.
 Javier Malavia born in 1970, hails from Oñati, Guipúzcoa, later graduating from Valencia’s San Carlos Faculty of Fine Art in 1993.
 Upon meeting they discovered their artistic similarities, which led to their joint project that follows in the footsteps of masters such as Maillol, Rodin, Marini and Bourdelle.
 Part of the originality of their art lies in the way they work, since they make their sculptures four-handed, sharing in every step of the creative process.
 Another common denominator are the values imparted in their artistic creation, commitment to social issues such as equality, the environment and child development.

-Joan Coderch y Javier Malavia se unieron en 2015 como dúo creativo, combinando su depurada técnica, habilidades e ideas para crear esculturas figurativas de gran formato fundidas en bronce.
-El cuerpo humano es el eje central de su discurso plástico: un universo de formas cargadas de significado, centrado en la figura idealizada y con un horizonte claro: la belleza como herramienta cotidiana.
+Joan Coderch y Javier Malavia se unieron en 2015 como dúo creativo, combinando sus depuradas habilidades, técnica e ideas para esculpir piezas figurativas de gran formato fundidas en bronce.
+El cuerpo humano es el eje central de su discurso plástico: un universo de formas cargadas de significado, centrado en la figura humana idealizada y con un horizonte claro: la belleza como herramienta cotidiana.

 Selected Artworks